Discussion about this post

 Valeriy Manokhin's avatar

-Still superficial—and linking to already debunked posts adds nothing.
+Still grotesquely incorrect, shallow and superficial.
+Needless to say conformal prediction is not quantile regression and never has been.
+Linking already debunked posts adds nothing.
 The only credible point concerns sample size for guarantees; the ‘500 points are sufficient’ claim seems limited to a few Berkeley commenters.
 As the proverb says, ‘The dog barks, but the caravan moves on.’
 Notably, Michael Jordan and Emmanuel Candès are strong supporters of conformal prediction.

 No posts